-The following table summarises the sensitivity of the Fund's operating profit and net assets attributable to unitholders to price risk.
-The Fund does not have a significant exposure to interest rate risk.
+The following table summarises the sensitivity of the Fund's operating profit and net assets attributable to unitholders to interest rate risk.
 The reasonably possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical correlation of the Fund's investments with the relevant benchmark and market volatility.
 However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusually large market shocks resulting from changes in the performance of the economies, markets and securities in which the Fund invests.
 As a result, historic variations in risk variables are not a definitive indicator of future variations in the risk variables.